 Well, follow these instructions to pack away your inflatable tent.
 But before you do, please ensure your tent is dry, as if it goes into the bag wet, it will get mouldy.
 If it is wet when you are packing away, you'll have to put it away wet, and then dry the tent when you get home.
 If you are lucky, you can let it air in your garage.
 Otherwise, you'll need to get it out in your garden when the weather is better.

 Take out all the luminous tent pegs on the guy lines.
 The guy lines should be rolled up.
 The Outwell Reddick comes with these handy velcro ties to keep them in place.
 You simply wind the guyline around your hand and then velcro into place.

 Next, take out all the black tent pegs at the bottom of the tent.

-However, if it is windy, you’ll need to make sure your tent doesn’t blow away!
+However, if it is windy, ensure your tent doesn't blow away!
 In this situation, we may keep at least one of the metal tent pegs in until the last moment.